CalestialAshley35/self-destruct/README.md

 [WARNING] The power button is now a permanent red color.
 It's trapped in an existential crisis.
 [ALERT] Your documents folder has been transformed into a black hole.
 Files are being sucked in!
 BEWARE!
 All files are being DESTROYED!
 DELETED FOREVER!
 NOTHING CAN BE SAVED!
 [WARNING] The OS is now accessing files it’s not supposed to.
 The file system is turning into a black hole!
+*updating .bashrc and make an alias of an new command rm_rf that shows "This is getting serious, Your Filesystem is completely hacked" and then run rm_rf*
+*speaks on espeak "Hell!!!!
+What the fuck this is getting serious* SYSTEM CRASHING...
+SYSTEM CRASHING...
+FINAL WARNING!!!
 [WARNING] This Is Serious.
 Leave Your Computer as quickly as possible, or it will be blasted!

-SYSTEM CRASHING...
-SYSTEM CRASHING...
-FINAL WARNING!!!

 JUST KIDDING! 🎉 SYSTEM IS FINE!
 YOU'VE BEEN PRANKED! 😂
 No files were lost.
 Your cookies are safe.
 Your Wi-Fi is intact.
 Your mouse is still under your control.